rubenodamo/cinema-booking-system/README.md

 - Integration with online payment gateways for ticket purchases.
 - Improved error handling and validation.
-- Advanced search and filtering options in the movie catalog.
+- Advanced search and filtering options in the movie catalogue.
 - Use a more secure database format such as SQL.
-- Seat-view representation of the bookings made.
+- Seat-view representation of the bookings made in the admin view.
 - Integration with external APIs to fetch real-time movie data.

 ---